 ACES Ed applies a diverse approach to science education, incorporating earth, physical and life sciences as well as elements of environmental ed, outdoor ed, experiential ed, STEM (science, technology, engineering, mathematics) ed, standards-based ed, placed-based ed and project-based learning.
 ACES Ed programs also integrate components from ACES' other areas of focus, including sustainable agriculture and forest health curriculum.

-ACES School Programs have received many awards and recognition including:
+ACES Ed programs have received many awards and garnered important recognition:

-Colorado Department of Education recognized ACES work in the Aspen Elementary School as a model program
+• Colorado Department of Education recognized ACES' work in Aspen Elementary School as a model program